-Author K. M. Steele’s debut novel, Return to Tamarlin, was longlisted for the 2018 Davitt Sisters in Crime Award, and now she’s about to release the hilarious pulp fiction mashup, Hunt for the Virgin Rainbow, with Hawkeye Publishing.
+Author K. M. Steele’s debut novel, Return to Tamarlin, was longlisted for the 2018 Davitt Sisters in Crime Award, and now she’s released the hilarious pulp fiction mashup, Hunt for the Virgin Rainbow, with Hawkeye Publishing.

 She has previously published short stories, poetry, essays, articles and reviews in Colloquy, Australian Book Review, Australian ejournal of Theology, Transnational Literature, Antipodes and Living Now, and in 2020 she was signed by Hawkeye Publishing for Hunt for the Virgin Rainbow.